dougbtv/dougbtv.github.io/_posts/2017-08-17-ratchet-vxlan.markdown

 date: 2017-08-17 14:30:00-05:00
 layout: post
 slug: ratchet-vxlan
-title: Ratchet CNI: Using VXLAN for container isolation in Kubernetes
+title: Ratchet CNI: Using VXLAN for network isolation for pods in Kubernetes
 category: nfvpe
 ---

 In today's episode we're looking at [Ratchet CNI](https://github.com/dougbtv/ratchet-cni), an implementation of [Koko](https://github.com/redhat-nfvpe/koko) -- but in CNI, the container networking interface that is used by Kubernetes for creating network interfaces.
 The idea being that the network interface creation can be performed by Kubernetes via CNI.
 Specifically we're going to create some network isolation of network links between containers to demonstrate a series of "cloud routers".
 We can use the capabilities of Koko to both create vEth connections between containers when they're local to the same host, and then VXLAN tunnels to containers when they're across hosts.
 Our goal today will be to install & configure Ratchet CNI on an existing cluster, we'll verify it's working, and then we'll install a cloud router setup based on [zebra pen](https://github.com/dougbtv/zebra-pen) (a cloud router demo).

-Here's what the router will look like when we're done:
+Here's what the setup will look like when we're done:

 ![diagram](http://i.imgur.com/rpO2A20.png)

 The gist is that the green boxes are Kubernetes minions which run pods, and the blue boxes are pods running on those hosts, and the yellow boxes are the network interfaces that will be created by Ratchet (and therefore Koko).
 In this scenario, just one VXLAN tunnel is created when going between the hosts.

+So that means we'll route traffic from "CentOS A" container, across 2 routers (which use OSPF) to finally land at "CentOS B", and have a ping come back across the links.

 Note that Ratchet is still a prototype, and some of the constraints of it are limited to the static way in which interfaces and addressing is specified.
 This is indeed a limitation, but is intended to illustrate how you might specify the links between these containers.